Last updated: July 14, 2026

 Step 5: Communicate ROI Effectively

-Proving ROI is as much about storytelling as it is about data.
-Partners and stakeholders need to understand what the numbers mean.
-Translate metrics into business outcomes they care about: revenue, client growth, reputation, and retention.
+Translate every metric into a business outcome partners care about, because proving ROI is as much storytelling as it is data.
+Stakeholders need to understand what the numbers mean: revenue, client growth, reputation, and retention.
+Structure your updates around four points:

 - The goal you set